Google kubernetes a retrospective

 * Other side-channel attacks

-Smart-card/USB token authentication uses PKCS 11/15 for crypto communication.
-Private/public keys are used for session encryption.
-Direct PKCS 11/15 authentication was rejected in kubectl due to temporary key derivation—likely a misunderstanding.
+Smart-card/USB token authentication utilizes PKCS 11/15 for cryptographic communication.
+Private/public keys are employed for session encryption.
+Direct PKCS 11/15 authentication was rejected in kubectl due to temporary key derivation—likely a misunderstanding of the specification.

-Otherwise, it’s the most secure mechanism currently used worldwide.
-Only side-channel attacks, like WiFi encryption, are viable.
+Otherwise, this represents the most secure mechanism currently deployed globally.
+Only side-channel attacks, such as those targeting WiFi encryption, remain viable.

 Attack vectors: